 Master of Science in Geographic Information Science

-The Master of Science in Geographic Information Science (MSGISci) degree program at CSULB is a one-year, 30-unit, cohort-based program designed to provide students with advanced analytic and technical training in geospatial technologies and professional skill-building, in order to prepare graduates for the geospatial workforce.
+The Master of Science in Geographic Information Science (MSGIS) degree program at CSULB is a one-year, 30-unit, cohort-based program designed to provide students with advanced analytic and technical training in geospatial technologies and professional skill-building, in order to prepare graduates for the geospatial workforce.
 Courses are scheduled to meet the needs of working professionals.

 - Complete a Master of Science (MS) degree in one year.